Kardinia-Church/Church-Clocks/README.md

 This module supports running a required script in your own code or can be run directly.
 * First install nodejs and npm on your machine
-* Type ```npm install -g church-clocks --unsafe_perm=true``` to install the module
+* Type ```npm install -g church-clocks --unsafe_perm=true``` to install the module When installing the installer should ask if you want to set the settings for each module

 # Using as a standalone webserver
 This module includes a standalone script which exposes a websocket and/or a webserver for accesing the clocks